It's no hallucination, that creature is just really weird

 There was a small mouth cavity in front of these teeth to suck food into the throat.
 Once there, the food was gripped by tiny needle-like teeth lining the throat to speed it to the stomach.

-"It would have been quite a sight," said Royal Ontario Museum paleontologist Jean-Bernard Caron.
+"It would have been quiet a sight," said Royal Ontario Museum paleontologist Jean-Bernard Caron.

 The research appears in the journal Nature.